Annual Shareholder Letter

 Consistent with our longstanding investment philosophy and process, substantially all the Fund’s assets are invested in a focused portfolio of companies which we believe possess strong growth characteristics, fundamental strength, and compelling long-term price appreciation potential.

-During the Reporting Period, the Fund’s Class A, C, and I shares generated cumulative total returns, without sales charges, of 25.66%, 24.68%, and 25.91%, respectively.
-These returns compare to the cumulative 21.94% total return of the Fund’s benchmark, the Russell 1000 Growth Index.
+During the Reporting Period, the Fund’s Class A and I shares generated cumulative total returns, without sales charges, of 26.17% and 26.53%, respectively.
+These returns compare to the cumulative 26.3% total return of the Fund’s benchmark, the Russell 1000 Growth Index.

-The majority of the Fund’s outperformance versus the benchmark was generated by our holdings in the Information Technology, Materials, and Consumer Discretionary sectors.
-Applied Materials (AMAT, 3.3% of the Fund), NVIDIA (NVDA, 2.7% of the Fund), Activision-Blizzard (ATVI, 4.4% of the Fund), and Electronic Arts (EA, 4.6% of the Fund) represented four of our top five performers, and all inhabit the Information Technology sector.
-Our single-best performer over the last year was Align Technologies (ALGN, 3.2% of the Fund), which produces clear tooth alignment devices and is a member of the Healthcare sector.
-Our stock selection was not as fortuitous in the Energy, Healthcare, and Industrial sectors.
-However, since our winners did quite well indeed and we were able to minimize the impact of our investment mistakes, the net effect was strong outperformance for the Fund compared to the Russell 1000 Growth Index.
+The majority of the Fund’s outperformance versus the benchmark was generated by our holdings in the Health Care, Consumer Discretionary, and Communications Services sectors.
+Amazon (AMZN, 5.0% of the Fund), Adobe Systems (ADBE, 4.0% of the Fund), and Netflix (NFLX, 2.2% of the Fund) were our biggest contributors to performance over the past year.
+Our stock selection was not as fortuitous in the Materials, Financials, and Industrials sectors.
+However, our winners did well enough to moderate the impact of our less-successful investments.
+The net effect was modest outperformance for the Fund compared to the Russell 1000 Growth Index.